PierreBlanchart/finsim/README.md

 Comparison between the European call option value as computed using the BS analytic formula, and the estimated value obtained by GPU simulations.

 9. ./demos/sim_cuda_JDP.R:
-GPU sampling of trajectories of a Jump decision process (Merton models), and plotting the distribution of realizations at exercise time.
+GPU sampling of trajectories of a Jump diffusion process (Merton models), and plotting the distribution of realizations at exercise time.